 Think about your room

-While separate components are ultimately the way to go for outright sound quality and upgradeability, this bundled route needn’t affect the quality of your system, and it isn’t a decision that needs be made solely on space either – perhaps you would simply prefer fewer boxes! – but think carefully about which parts you’re most likely to upgrade – it'll help to future-proof your system.
+While separate components are ultimately the way to go for outright sound quality and upgradeability, this bundled route needn’t affect the quality of your system.
+This isn’t a decision that needs to be made solely on space either – perhaps you would simply prefer fewer boxes! – but think carefully about which parts you are most likely going to upgrade down the line.
+It will help to future-proof your system.

 Choose the right speakers

-Stereo speakers react differently depending not only on the size and characteristics of the room they are placed in but also their position in a room, and on how close they are to each other and to any walls – so the best-sounding pair when listening at a dealership might not be the best-sounding pair when you get them home.
+Stereo speakers react differently depending not only on the size and characteristics of the room they are placed in but also their position in it, and on how close they are to each other and to any walls.
+Therefore, the best-sounding pair when listening at a dealership might not be the best-sounding pair when you get them home.

+Don’t be blasé when it comes to positioning.
 We always recommend measuring the dimensions of your room when it comes to choosing the right speakers.
-Don’t be blasé when it comes to positioning – they’re likely to come with a manual with the manufacturer’s suggestions for placement.
-That said, there’s nothing like experimenting with a keen ear so go with your gut.
+Speakers are likely to come with a manual with the manufacturer’s suggestions for placement.
+That said, there’s nothing like experimenting with a keen ear, so go with your gut.
 To help, here are some of the best songs to test your speakers (not forgetting our ultimate music tracks to test your hi-fi system guide, if you ever need more test track inspiration!)

 Consider all options